 "There are currently no laws that allow pilots to fly BVLOS.
 However, the new EU regulation states that anything will become possible - in theory, but as an operator one needs to show that they know and understand their mission, what it will imply and all the potential risks that may follow."

-This is done using the SORA framework, Specific Operations Risk Assessment, which helps with providing an analysis of ground and air risks and a concrete plan of mitigating those risks.
+This is done using the SORA framework, which helps with providing an analysis of ground and air risks and a concrete plan of mitigating those risks.
 The SORA developments have made fast progress and will make it possible to fly BVLOS very soon.
 An example of a risk mitigation would be to use a transponder.
 As previously mentioned, the configuration and control of a transponder is done via an interface that communicates directly with air traffic control, allowing the drone operator to set mission parameters before flight, but also allowing update during flight when the situation demands it.
 This way, risks can be mitigated, decreasing impact and opening up a whole market for anything that can fly long range.

 The Future of BVLOS

 Once BVLOS is admitted and drone companies are set, the next step is to ensure public acceptance.
-People are fine with airplanes flying over their heads, but once drones is brought up there seems to be a lack of trust.
-This image of a dystopian future where drones are flying over us and making the sky no longer visible - is what sticks with people.
+People are fine with airplanes flying over their heads, but once drones are brought up there seems to be a lack of trust.
+The image of a dystopian future where drones are flying over us and making the sky no longer visible - is what sticks with people.
 Pi on the other hand, Avy’s founder, finds it hard to foresee a future the way Amazon have sugar coated their drone delivery services.
 He believes that there are great opportunities for centralised hubs or depots that could have packages delivered via drone rather than them being directly delivered at each front door step.

 At Avy, we understand that if people don’t like it, regulators will follow.
 This is why we want to highlight the benefits that come with using drones, its cost-effective, more efficient and above all eco-friendly.
 We want to revolutionise the way drones are perceived and are put into practice.
 Ultimately, this is the reason for which we decided to focus on drones for good and contributing to a healthy world.
 So it’s time to get everyone on board!